 —a house raised in justice to you.

-- God has designed the human family so that parents have a natural authority over their children; so that children should respond to their parents’ goodness to them by honoring and obeying them; and so that children who do so are rewarded.
+- God has designed the human family in such a way that parents have a natural authority over their children, that children should respond to their parents’ goodness to them by honoring and obeying them, and that children who do so are rewarded.